Goyt Valley walk 11: Derbyshire Bridge

 Autumn has arrived here in the Goyt Valley, and the leaves are starting to turn from rich greens to glorious golds.
 This easy three mile circular walk starts from the small car park at Derbyshire Bridge, which is clearly signposted, about four miles west of Buxton, just down from the A537 Buxton to Macclesfield Road.

-1: Derbyshire Bridge once marked the boundary between Derbyshire and Cheshire.
-From the small car park, head along the wide, stone track as it rises gently up the slope.
-This is the old Buxton to Macclesfield road and was used for centuries before the construction of the new road you’ve just travelled along.
+1: From the carpark, head along the wide, stone track as it rises gently up the slope.
+This is the old Buxton to Macclesfield turnpike opened in 1759.
+Click here for more on both the old and new roads.

-2: Keep along this ancient road for about 3/4 mile until you come to a footpath sign on the left, at the summit of a slight rise.
+2: Keep along the track for about 3/4 mile until you come to a footpath sign on the left, at the summit of a slight rise.

 3: Follow the direction of the sign, left through a small gate, and head across the moorland.
 (If you kept going along the old road for another half mile, you’d reach Burbage on the outskirts of Buxton (see walk 9).
 Burbage is also the starting point for walk 12 which follows a section of the High Peak Railway.)

 4: The path can get a bit indistinct in places, but if you keep heading down the slope you will eventually come to another footpath sign.
-Fork left and keep following the path as it runs down to Goyt’s Clough Valley in the distance.
+Fork left and keep following the path as it runs down to Goytsclough in the distance.

 5: Soon you will see the River Goyt running through the valley.
 It’s very much a stream at this point, and not far from its source, just the other side of the main A537 road.
 Ignore the footbridge on your left and follow the path on this side of the valley.

 6: Eventually you come to the Packhorse Bridge.
+Continue a bit further along the path until you can turn left to reach the bridge.
 A plaque on the other side explains that it was moved here from the drowned hamlet of Goyt’s Bridge in 1965, just before the southern part of the valley was flooded.
 (Click here for photos and information on the bridge.)

 7: This is a wonderfully scenic spot to rest awhile.
 It reveals what was lost following the construction of the twin reservoirs of Errwood and Fernilee.
 Cross the bridge and turn right on the other side.